-Here are seven ideas for you as a parent to help your kids grow spiritually:
+Here are seven suggestions for parents as they guide children to grow spiritually:

-What if they don’t like church?
-Many parents will talk about how their kids don’t like to attend church, attend a worship service or something else.
-Many times I’ll hear parents say, “I don’t want to force spiritual things onto my kids.”
-This is often from a place of fear as a parent because you don’t know what to do, but also the fear that your kids will reject it and want nothing to do with Christianity.
-The problem with this is that we don’t apply this to anything else.
-We force our kids to do math, learn a language, eat broccoli, turn off their electronics and take a nap, often when they hate every moment of it.
+What if your kids don’t like church?
+Many parents say their kids don’t want to attend worship services or Sunday school.
+“I don’t want to force spiritual things onto my kids,” they say.
+This often comes from a place of fear because you don’t know what to do.
+But it’s also the fear that your kids will reject church and want nothing to do with Christianity.

-If you don’t involve them in a church, when do you think they will learn that?
+If you don’t involve kids in a church, when do you think they’ll learn that?
 If they don’t understand an aspect of a worship service, explain it to them.
-If you don’t know what to tell them, do some research together.
+And if you don’t know what to tell them, do some research together.

-I think it’s important as often as possible for kids and students to be involved in small groups, serving in a church and attending the worship service in a church.
+As often as possible, kids and students should be involved in small groups, serving in a church and attending worship.
 Is every kid different?
 Yes.
 Should you force your kids to do something they dislike?
 Sometimes.

 Our kids take out the trash and dislike it, but they still do it.
 I don’t think they’ll be scarred as adults because of that.

-I know this is difficult, and they don’t always want to sit still, but doing something is better than nothing.
+I know this is difficult, and kids don’t always want to sit still.
+But doing something is better than nothing.

-For our family, we’ve tried things like the Jesus Storybook Bible when the kids were younger to using a catechism now, so we have a question each week we are working through as a family.
-It doesn’t matter what you do as long as you do something.
+For our family, we used resources like The Jesus Storybook Bible when the kids were younger.
+Now we use a catechism, working through one question per week as a family.
+It doesn’t matter what you do…as long as you do something.